School General Terms

 - keep you informed about new Services that may benefit you, with your consent, in accordance with our Privacy Statement; and

-- use reasonable endeavours to meet any service level targets expressly identified in our Managed Network Terms and use reasonable endeavours to ensure that, within the service level targets, our Services are secure, accessible, available and fully functioning.
+- use reasonable endeavours to meet any service level targets expressly identified in our Service Descriptions and use reasonable endeavours to ensure that, within the service level targets, our Services are secure, accessible, available and fully functioning.

 ||We will use reasonable endeavours to keep our Services free of errors and defects, harmful or inappropriate content, and Disabling Code.
 However, we cannot guarantee this due to the nature of our Services.
 Our Services should always be used in conjunction with your own digital citizenship and acceptable use policies and procedures.